gupta-nakul/langchain-neo4j-rag/README.md

-# Hospital RAG Chatbot with LangChain & Neo4j
+# RAG with LangChain & Neo4j

 Welcome to the **Hospital RAG Chatbot** repository!
 This project showcases a Retrieval-Augmented Generation (RAG) chatbot that uses LangChain for orchestration and Neo4j for data storage and vector indexing.
 The chatbot is designed to answer questions about patient experiences (unstructured data) and hospital system details (structured data), all in a single conversation interface.